JAKARTA As monsoon rains swept the stadium, the chanting grew louder. "Indonesia! Indonesia!"

 This year, Yudhoyono sent Democratic Party executive Roy Suryo to sort out the mess.
 "The government put me in the lion's den," Suryo said.
 He convened a congress in March attended by both sides.
 Dozens of police stood guard in case tempers flared.

-By the end of the meeting, a deal was brokered and Indonesian soccer was again left with one controlling body and the promise of a single league, although the outcome seemed skewed in favor of the Bakries.
+By the end of the meeting, a deal was brokered and Indonesian soccer was again left with one controlling body and the promise of a single league, although the outcome seemed skewed in favour of the Bakries.

 Djohar Arifin Husin, who is aligned with the Bakries, was named chairman of the PSSI while six of the board members, aligned to the Yudhoyono faction, walked out.
 Husin told Reuters on the sidelines of the meeting that the deal was a major development for the future of Indonesian soccer.